Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

-Arizona supports well over 500 different Aerospace Industry companies and some of these appear on the listing of NASA's Commercial Crew partners.
+Arizona supports over 1,200 aerospace companies in late 2022, up from 500 such companies in 2015, and many of these are NASA's Commercial Crew partners.

-The Commercial Crew began gathering before the last US Shuttle Flight in order to begin the transition from government to privatized aerospace endeavors.
-The Commercial Crew and NASA personnel are in place, whether the government cuts funding to the space agency or not.
+The Commercial Crew began gathering before the last U.S. Shuttle flight in order to begin the transition from government to privatized aerospace endeavors.
+The Commercial Crew and NASA personnel are finding high success, especially with partners like SpaceX.

 Phoenix Metropolitan–Area Aerospace Companies

-This market area supports over hundreds of relevant aerospace companies and branches.
-In the exciting decade of 2018 through 2028, some of the most active will continue to include:
+This market area supports hundreds of relevant aerospace companies and branches.
+In the exciting decade of 2020 through 2030, some of the most active will continue to include:

 - Accord Technology